serodriguez68/poodr-notes/README.md

 > Depend on things that change less often than you do.

 + Some classes are more likely than others to have changes in requirements.
     * You can rank the likelihood of change of any classes you are using regardless of their origin (internal or external).
-This will help you to make decissions.
+This will help you to make decisions.
 + Concrete classes are more likely to change than abstract classes.
 + Changing a class that has many dependents will result in widespread consequences.
-    * A class that if changed causes a catastrophy has enourmous pressure to _never_ change.
+    * A class that if changed causes a catastrophe  has enormous pressure to _never_ change.
     * Your app may be forever handicapped because of having such types of classes.

 #### Finding Dependencies that Matter